simplykurt/chef-nagios/README.md

 ### enabling notifications
 You need to set `default['nagios']['notifications_enabled'] = 1` attribute on your Nagios server to enable email notifications.

-For email notifications to work an appropriate mail program package and local MTA need to be installed so that /usr/bin/mail or /bin/mail is available on the system.
+For email notifications to work, an appropriate mail program package and local MTA need to be installed so that /usr/bin/mail or /bin/mail is available on the system.

 Example: